emqx/emqx-docs/cfg-manual-docgen/configuration-manual-ee-en.md

   *Default*: `false`

-  Enable the Proxy Protocol V1/2 if the EMQX cluster is deployed behind HAProxy or Nginx.<br/>
+  Enable the Proxy Protocol V1/2 if the EMQX cluster is deployed behind HAProxy or Nginx.<br />
 See: https://www.haproxy.com/blog/haproxy/proxy-protocol/